pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 I'm going to measure CPU usage in CPU seconds and memory usage in megabytes.
 Everyone knows what megabytes are so I'm not going to explain those, but not everyone is familiar with CPU seconds and they're kinda weird so let's discuss those now.

 When people say "CPU second" what they really mean is "CPU logical core second."
 For example, a CPU with 16 logical cores can perform 16 CPU seconds of processing for every second of wall clock time.
-This why when you open the process manager tool in your operating system of choice you'll occasionally see it report some processes as using over 100% CPU.
+This is why when you open the process manager tool in your operating system of choice you'll occasionally see it report some processes as using over 100% CPU.
 This makes no sense, as it's not possible to use more than 100% of anything, but it's reported this way because the percent is calculated based on the processing power of a single logical core of the CPU and not the total processing power of the entire CPU.
 For example, a process running on a CPU with 16 logical cores can use up to "1600%" of the CPU.
 Yup, it's dumb, but whatever, now you know.